 4. Teachers matter, maybe even more than you think.

-Teachers get to know a child’s family through the child’s eyes, and they get to know how a child behaves without his parent present.
-This means parents can get all kinds of information about a child from his teacher—information about learning difficulties and peer problems as well as academic achievements and close friendships.
+Teachers get to know a child’s family through the child’s eyes, and they get to know how a child behaves without their parent present.
+This means parents can get all kinds of information about a child from their teacher—information about learning difficulties and peer problems as well as academic achievements and close friendships.
 Teachers are allies, and you should talk to them regularly.

 Good questions to ask include: How is my child doing?
-Do you have any concerns about his social or academic skills?
-Do you think he needs my help with anything?
+Do you have any concerns about their social or academic skills?
+Do you think they need my help with anything?

 5. Homework time is crucial.